Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 A note on what this article does

-The Old Model: Habituation
+The Traditional Approach: Habituation

-The something was inhibitory learning.
+That missing piece was inhibitory learning.

 The New Model: Inhibitory Learning